max-b10/the-fpl-manager/README.md

 ## CORS Proxy

-The api folder holds a server which is a Node.js application built with Express, primarily used as a CORS proxy to handle Cross-Origin Resource Sharing issues when making requests to external APIs from the frontend.
+The api folder holds a server which is a Node.js application built with Express and cors, primarily used as a CORS proxy to handle Cross-Origin Resource Sharing issues when making requests to external APIs from the frontend.

 In the api directory, you can run: